About Us

-The Global Renewables Congress (GRC) is a cross-country, cross-party platform facilitating peer-to-peer exchanges between and with legislators on issues related to the rapid and large-scale deployment of renewable energy solutions.
-Current and former legislators from national and regional parliaments can become members of the GRC.
+The Global Renewables Congress (GRC) is a cross-country, cross-party platform facilitating peer-to-peer exchanges between and with Legislators and Members of Parliament on issues related to the rapid and large-scale deployment of renewable energy solutions.
+Current and former Legislators and MPs from national and regional parliaments can become members of the GRC.

 According to the International Energy Agency, global greenhouse gas emissions from the energy sector grew by 1.4% in 2017 to a historic high of 32.5 gigatonnes, due to higher energy demand and the slowing of energy efficiency improvements [1].
 Average concentration of atmospheric carbon dioxide (CO2) in the atmosphere is now above 410 parts per million (ppm), compared to 350ppm in 1990.